arctelix/.dotsys/README.md

 ### topic/packages.yaml

 A manager topic can have a packages.yaml file which is a list of packages that do not required topics but you want to install.
-Each package is entered with a colin "package_name:",  you will see why when you learn about cfg files.
+Each package is entered with a colon "package_name:",  you will see why when you learn about cfg files.

 ### topic/bin/*